-We believe Mr. Hurd is well-qualified to serve on our Board of Directors due to his substantial experience in corporate finance, his expertise in the regulation and functioning of securities markets and his widespread relationships in the financial industry.
+We believe Dr. Becker is well-qualified to serve on our Board of Directors due to his extensive experience in developing healthcare products for global markets, his accomplishments in pertinent scientific fields and his widespread relationships in the healthcare and medical device communities.